chimera-linux/chimera-linux.github.io/_docs/configuration/gnome.md

 This is a complete session by default, which includes auxiliary apps.
-If you wish to use only the core desktop and have better control over what apps are included, you the `gnome-apps` package is an optional dependency that you can mask:
+If you wish to use only the core desktop and have better control over what apps are included, the `gnome-apps` package is an optional dependency that you can mask:

 ```